Skip to Content

 They don’t include prices for extras such as nights out at a bar/pub, club entry fees, souvenirs/clothing purchases, tours. etc. You will have to budget extra for these purchases as they are ‘non-essential!’

-Here’s a rough breakdown of essential travel costs in Vienna:
+Here’s a rough breakdown of essential travel costs for this Vienna itinerary:

 Check out XE.com for the latest exchange rates between your currency and Euro (€).